 Properly done, crowdsourcing can save time, money, and produce excellent results.
 Improperly done, crowdsourcing can be an expensive waste of time.
 The term crowdsourcing was coined by Jeff Howe in a Wired article.

 In the physical realm, stalkers pose serious dangers to individuals and organizations.
 Cyber stalkers in the online world use similar methods of harassment, but they are often aware that their actions could be seen by millions.
-Their criminal objective on the Internet is the same as in the offline world; they want to make their victims feel threatened, endangered, intimidated, and thoroughly harassed.
+Their criminal objective on the Internet is the same as in the offline world; they want to make their victims feel threatened, endangered, intimidated and thoroughly harassed.

 Clients of online reputation management firms often see their good names torn to shreds on the Internet by cyber stalkers.
-Depending on the level of harassment employed and their apparent level of credible threat, law enforcement may become involved.
+Depending on the level of harassment employed and their apparent level of a credible threat, law enforcement may become involved.

-Cyber Stalking is a form of cyber crime that involves intimidation and harassment from perpetrator who intends to make the victim feel hunted and endangered.
+Cyber Stalking is a form of cyber crime that involves intimidation and harassment from a perpetrator who intends to make the victim feel hunted and endangered.

-Stalking on the Internet is unfortunately increasing along with the growth of online and mobile communications.
+Stalking on the Internet is, unfortunately, increasing along with the growth of online and mobile communications.
 Cyber stalking is a criminal activity undertaken by individuals or groups who take advantage of the pervasiveness of Internet communications to make people or organizations feel threatened.
 Reputation management firms are frequently retained by clients who have been unfairly targeted in this regard.